Dodgers vs. White Sox Player Props Betting Odds

-Andrew Vaughn and Freddie Freeman are among the players with prop bets available when the Chicago White Sox and the Los Angeles Dodgers meet at Dodger Stadium on Wednesday (starting at 10:10 PM ET).
+Player prop bet odds for Freddie Freeman, Luis Robert and others are listed when the Los Angeles Dodgers host the Chicago White Sox at Dodger Stadium on Thursday (first pitch at 10:10 PM ET).

 Bet on this matchup or its props with BetMGM!